+1 (604) 294-0409 2544 Douglas Road, Unit 106, Burnaby, BC V5C 5B4 info@vancouverstairs.com BC Code · Engineer-stamped

 Are floating stairs allowed in BC?

 Floating stairs are permitted under the BC Building Code and the Vancouver Building By-law when the structural design, the open-riser provisions, the guard system, and the handrail meet the applicable code edition.
-Confirm specific requirements with your local authority having jurisdiction (AHJ) before fabrication.
+For residential open risers, the BCBC limits opening size so a 100mm sphere cannot pass through (Section 9.8.8).
+Guards must be at least 910mm high in residential occupancies.
+Confirm current requirements with your local authority having jurisdiction (AHJ) before fabrication.

 Which floating stair option is most cost predictable?

 A mono stringer floating stair is usually the most predictable to price.
 The single central beam, the brackets, and the connection details all live inside the stair package and can be reviewed by the engineer from a single section drawing.
-Cantilevered stairs unlock additional coordination with the framing trade.
+Cantilevered stairs unlock additional coordination with the framing trade — the wall armature has to be engineered before drywall, which means the stair is being quoted while the rest of the house is still being framed.

 Do floating stairs need an engineer in Vancouver?

 Most custom floating stair projects require sealed engineering for the tread connections, the central beam or wall embeds, and the anchor points.
 Cantilevered and suspended stairs almost always need a structural engineer of record.
+A Schedule B engineer's letter is required under the BC Building Code for any stair where the connection anchors into the building structure.
 We coordinate with the project engineer or define the information an engineer needs to review the stair scope.

 What is the difference between a floating stair and a mono stringer stair?